NavsM/memdocs/memdocs/intune/protect/app-based-conditional-access-intune.md

 # App-based Conditional Access with Intune

 Intune app protection policies work with Conditional Access, an Azure Active Directory capability, to help protect your organizational data on devices your employees use.
-These policies work on devices that enroll with Intune an on employee owned devices that don't enroll.
+These policies work on devices that enroll with Intune or on employee owned devices that don't enroll.

 [App protection policies](../apps/app-protection-policy.md) are rules that ensure an organization's data remains safe or contained in a managed app.